karegeo/floatiles/README.md

-# Complexity from Simple Form: Aperiodic Monotiles & The Cheerios Effect
+# Floatiles: Self-Assembly Based On Cheerios Effect and Aperiodic Monotiles

 ## Abstract
 This project aims to create a macroscopic-scale physical experiment to explore the emergence of complex behaviors using simple foundational principles.
 By combining the Cheerios effect, a well-observed phenomenon in fluid dynamics, with the mathematically fascinating concept of aperiodic monotiles, we seek to manifest and investigate intricate emergent patterns.